 Every youth who has committed a felony is assessed at the onset of their case to determine the likelihood of future law violations and ability to comply with probation conditions.
-The PACT Assessment tool is used to identify criminogenic risks and needs of probation youth; and has been instrumental in assisting our officers in providing an appropriate level of intervention, services and referrals.
+The PACT Assessment tool is used to identify criminogenic risks and needs of probation youth and has been instrumental in assisting our officers in providing an appropriate level of intervention, services and referrals.

-The program's targeted population includes WIC 602 youth who have been identified as DEJ youth, felony offenders, repeat offenders, and at-risk youth.
-This population includes youth who are on probation for felony or misdemeanor offenses involving violent/serious offenses, drug offenses, sex offenses and offenders with mental health needs.
+The program's targeted population includes WIC 602 youth who have been identified as DEJ youth, felony offenders, repeat offenders and at-risk youth.
+This population includes youth who are on probation for felony or misdemeanor offenses involving violent or serious offenses, drug offenses, sex offenses and offenders with mental health needs.
 This population also includes youth in out-of-home placement or at risk for out-of-home placement.

-Youth at risk for placement or detention are served by the Full Service Partnership Program, provided through Mariposa County Human Services Department.
-The FSP Program provides counseling, mentoring, parental rolemodeling and other supportive services used successfully to reduce the outof-home placement and detention of this population.
+Youth at risk for placement or detention are served by the Full Service Partnership Program (FSP), provided through Mariposa County Health and Human Services Department.
+The FSP Program provides counseling, mentoring, parental role-modeling and other supportive services used successfully to reduce the out-of-home placement and detention of this population.

-Although our Juvenile Probation Caseload has declined steadily over the past several years, there are currently two Deputy Probation Officers assigned to the Probation Department's Juvenile Division.
-One Deputy Probation Officer is assigned to manage the Juvenile Division and is the Superintendent of the County's Special Purpose Juvenile Hall.
-One Deputy Probation Officer is currently assigned to supervise all youth on Probation, which includes the youth who meet YOBG program requirements.
-This officer is also assigned to the Truancy Intervention Program.
+Consistent with the decline of our juvenile probation caseload over the past several years, there is only one DPO assigned to the juvenile division.
+This DPO wears many hats.
+In addition to handling juvenile referrals from intake to supervision, this officer is the superintendent of the county's Special Purpose Juvenile Hall; and is also responsible for supervising staff and managing and reporting on the department's grant funded programs.

+Currently, the department is supervising only one youth on formal probation.
+Most delinquent referrals are handled by informal interventions and referrals to appropriate service providers.
 In all wardship and deferred entry of judgement cases, individualized case plans are developed with the participation of the youth and parent to identify the risks and needs of the youth so appropriate services can be provided to address the youth's criminogenic factors and promote rehabilitation.

 The department has collaborative relationships with the local school district and service providers.
-The officer regularly participates in MDT, TDM, CFT and school meetings to address the needs of the youth and families and coordinate agency efforts.
-The DPO has weekly contacts with targeted youth, their parents, teachers and service providers as needed.
+The DPO regularly participates in MDT, TDM, CFT and school meetings to address the needs of the youth and families and coordinate agency efforts.
+The DPO has contact with targeted youth, their parents, teachers and service providers as needed.
 This allows the officer to evaluate the youth's compliance with probation conditions.
-Youth who do not meet YOBG program requirements typically have monthly contact with their probation officer, to report their progress toward meeting the conditions of their probation.
+Youth who do not meet YOBG program requirements typically have monthly contact with their probation officer to report their progress toward meeting the conditions of their probation.

 The Department has utilized several evidenced based programs in the past.
 The previously mentioned ADAPT Program was very effective.
-Additionally, the Victim Offender Reconciliation Program (VORP) is also available and is a non-profit community based program designed to facilitate a meeting between the victim, offender and offender's parents to discuss the offense and needs of the victim.
-3rd Millennium Classrooms is an on-line educational program that is currently utilized for first-time or low-risk offenders, targeting marijuana/alcohol and shop lifting offenses.
+Additionally, the Victim Offender Reconciliation Program (VORP) has also been utilized to facilitate a meeting between the victim, offender and offender's parents to discuss the offense and needs of the victim.
+3rd Millennium Classrooms is an on-line educational program currently utilized for first-time or low-risk offenders.